 Do you wish to help our beloved hounds on their journey to retirement but aren’t in the position to have a pet in the long term?
 Join our superstar foster team!

-Foster care is an absolutely essential part of our program as it provides the dogs with a snapshot into life as a pet.
-Between the foster carer and the GAP team, we can set them up with the tools to succeed in this new phase of their lives.
+Foster care is an essential part of our program because it gives dogs an insight into life as a pet.
+Between the foster carer and the GAP team, we can set them up for success in this new phase of their lives.

 Let us tell you a little bit about the structure of the foster program:

-- You submit an application to foster via this website, wherein we can see all the relevant information in regards to your home, lifestyle and any existing pets you may have.
+- You submit an application via this form, with information to help us understand your home, lifestyle and any existing pets you may have.

-- GAP match you with a dog whom we think would suit a family situation similar to yours, thereby enabling them to have some exposure to this sort if home environment.
+- GAP match you with a dog we think would suit a family situation similar to yours, giving them some exposure to this sort of home environment.

-- The greyhound is typically in your home for a period of 4 weeks with a reasonable margin of change either side.
+- The greyhound is typically in your home for four weeks, with a reasonable margin of change either side.

 - GAP send a weekly report card for the foster carer to complete to allow us to track the dog’s progress.
-You can also attach photos of the greyhound enjoying its’ first foray into life as a pet.
+You can also attach photos of the greyhound enjoying this initial foray into life as a pet.

-- GAP will provide training literature full of helpful tips and tricks to help your greyhound acclimate to the new environment.
+- GAP will provide training literature full of helpful tips and tricks to help your greyhound adapt to the new environment.

-- Should the dog require any veterinary treatment, it is the responsibility of the foster carer to take the greyhound to one of our associated vets in a timely manner – treatment is at GAP’s expense and for GAP to approve.
+- Should the dog require any veterinary treatment, the foster carer is responsible for taking the greyhound to one of our associated vets in a timely manner – treatment is at GAP’s expense and for GAP to approve.

-- As the greyhound is only in your home temporarily- which we understand can be sad when it comes time to say goodbye- should you wish to pass along your details to the new family if they would like to stay in touch, we can certainly offer this.
+- The greyhound is only in your home temporarily – which we understand can be sad when it comes time to say goodbye.
+Should you wish to pass along your details to the new family, if they would like to stay in touch, we can certainly offer this.

 - GAP provide you with a leash, collar, muzzle, information pack, even a bed should you require one.

 It costs nothing to be a Foster Carer.
-GAP provides everything you need to support a greyhound for a 4 – 6 week period including, dry dog food and bedding for the greyhound, collar, lead, muzzle and an Adoption Pack.
+GAP provides everything you need to support a greyhound for a 4 – 6 week period including dry dog food, bedding for the greyhound, a collar, a lead, a muzzle, and an information pack.

 In addition, GAP provide foster carers with ongoing support via phone, email and face to face catch ups.
 All foster carers are also invited to join our online forum to network with other foster carers on our closed Facebook group.